 And this is just the first in a series of challenges facing global marketers.
 From planning, to production, to delivery across multiple markets…global marketing campaigns are extremely complex and require forward thinking to avoid last-minute stress.

-Read on to identify the common pitfalls of global marketing campaigns, and for our tips on planning campaigns effectively.
+Read on to identify the common pitfalls of global marketing campaigns, and for our tips on planning your localisation strategy effectively.

 Where Global Campaigns Fail